Skip to main content

 If there is a health and safety issue and we wish the issue to be resolved but keep the tenant:

 The Arizona Landlord Tenant Act ARS 33-1369 requires us to provide the tenant a 14 day period to cure the issue.
 We send the notice and follow up after the 14 day period to confirm or deny if the issues were resolved.
 If they fail to cure the issue our lease allows us to have the work performed and bill the tenant thereafter or simply notate the issues and bill the tenant upon vacating via their security deposit.
+This applies if the tenant has failed to reasonably maintain all electrical, plumbing, sanitary, heating, ventilating, air-conditioning and other facilities and appliances including elevators in the premises that affect health and safety.

 CLICK HERE FOR A SAMPLE 14 DAY NOTICE